shelleywong/CSCI567-Course-Materials/Assignments/Assignment1.md

 * Confirm your system requirements meet the minimum requirements
 * Configure a text editor (the Flutter team recommends using Visual Studio Code and the Flutter extension for VS Code)
 * Install the Flutter SDK
+  * Windows users:
-  * Windows users: Make sure you do NOT install Flutter to a directory or path that contains special characters or spaces, or that requires elevated privileges
+    * Make sure you do NOT install Flutter to a directory or path that contains special characters or spaces, or that requires elevated privileges
     * Make sure the SDK has been added to PATH
+  * Flutter now provides instructions to use VS Code to install OR to download a provided installation bundle to get the latest stable release of the Flutter SDK
 * Run `flutter doctor` to check your environment and display a report
   * I recommend running this command with the -v tag for verbose output